fangfufu/httpdirfs/README.md

-# HTTPDirFS
+# HTTPDirFS - now with a permanent cache
 Have you ever wanted to mount those HTTP directory listings as if it was a partition?
 Look no further, this is your solution.
 HTTPDirFS stands for Hyper Text Transfer Protocol Directory Filesystem

 The performance of the program is excellent, due to the use of curl-multi interface.
 HTTP connections are reused, and HTTP pipelining is used when available.
 I haven't benchmarked it, but I feel this is faster than ``rclone mount``.
 The FUSE component itself also runs in multithreaded mode.

-Furthermore, a permanent cache system has been implemented to cache all the files you have downloaded.
+Furthermore, a permanent cache system has been implemented to cache all the files you have downloaded, so you don't need to download those files if you want to access them again.
 This is triggered by the ``--cache`` flag

-## BUG
-The permanent cache system seems to have problem when you have randomly seek across the file during the initial download process.
-I am not sure what causes the problem.
-It is probably some sort of concurrency issue.
-The mutexes I set up doesn't seem to help with the problem.

-This feature is also very slow.
-When downloading from localhost, it peaks at about 1.5 MiB/s.
-I am not entirely sure why.

 ## Compilation
 This program was developed under Debian Stretch.
 If you are using the same operating system as me, you need ``libgumbo-dev``, ``libfuse-dev``, ``libssl1.0-dev`` and ``libcurl4-openssl-dev``.